 Marc Benioff is an American entrepreneur, best known as the founder, chairman, and co-CEO of CRM software giant Salesforce.
 He lives in San Francisco, California with his wife, Lynne (with whom he bought Time magazine in 2018).
 He's also a fan of the music of Texan soul singer Leon Bridges, and a distant cousin of Game of Thrones co-creater David Benioff.

 From an early age, Marc Benioff demonstrated a keen eye for technology and software, selling his first application ‘How to Juggle’ for $75 when he’d barely started High School.
 By 15 he’d founded Liberty Software which allowed him to create and sell games (for Atari 8-bit computers), and by 16 the $1,500 per month he earned in royalties from these games enabled him to independently finance his own college career.

-To say Benioff is a self-made man is an understatement and as a result of his skill set and entrepreneurial nature, he now has a net worth of $3.9 billion.
+To say Benioff is a self-made man… is an understatement.
+As a result of his skill set and entrepreneurial nature, he now has a net worth of $6.5 billion.

 Already impassioned about coding, software and technology, it was while studying for his Bachelor of Science in Business Administration at the University of South California (1986) that Benioff was snatched up for internships.
 Working as an assembly language programmer at the Macintosh division of Apple Computer, he found great inspiration from co-founder Steve Jobs.